 An RBS CID report commission in October 2011 found that nearly 9 out of 10 (87%) mid-to-large-sized UK companies are going to maintain or increase social media spending in 2012 (source).

 But how do you use social media for business?
-With so many networks and sites out there, how do you know where to best place your precious resources?
+With so many networks and websites out there, how do you know where to best place your precious resources?

 I recently attended Travel Technology Europe 2012 to see how many of the companies there are planning to use social media as a way of securing returns in an industry which has been hit heavily by the economic downturn.